1Pip2/QueueLang/README.md

 - 'dup' will enqueue a copy of the reference to the front element in the queue
 - 'cpy' will enqueue a copy of the front element in the queue
 - 'rm' removes the element at the front of the queue

+### Variables
+'set(\<identifier>)' sets that varaible name to the value a the front of the queue.
+To modifiy the value of a varialbe simply use 'set' again.
+'let' defines a constant and trying to 'set' a constant will result in an error.
+To use a variable, type the name of said variable(\<identifier>).
+This will enqueue the variable value.
+> set(a) 5 do<br />
+> set(a) 4 do<br />
+. a do
+This example code prints 4 to stdout.

 ### If-statements
 > if [<br />